Discovery Early Career Researcher Awards (DECRA)

 Establishment Grants are internal University of Melbourne grants that support ARC DECRA recipients at the university.
 To be eligible for Chancellery support, matching funding must be provided by the host department/school/faculty on a 1:1 basis.
 Applications for Establishment Grants should be requested at the ARC DECRA application stage.
 Each faculty has their own internal requirements to apply for this grant.
 Refer to Establishment Grants for ARC DECRAs for details on how to apply.

-IMPORTANT: It is mandatory for your ‘D3 Statement by the Administering Organisation’ to be submitted for review and approval.
+IMPORTANT: It is mandatory for your ‘C2 Administering Organisation Letter of Support’ to be submitted for review and approval.
 As this is an official statement from the university, a final version needs to be officially approved through RIC before it is uploaded it into RMS.

 SCHEME LIMITS